Strategic Army Corps: Limitations

 Although the STRAC mission was to provide an easily deployable force for use in a limited war or other emergency, its ability to deploy overseas was limited by airlift constraints.
 Without the declaration of a national emergency, the required lift assets would not be released to support a STRAC deployment.

 The Army faced problems with both the Air Force who would provide the expected transportation and from foreign governments for the expected use of their airspace and airports.

 Other definitions

 STRAC is Army slang term for "a well organized, squared away soldier, (starched uniform, polished brass and spit-shined boots)"—a proud, competent trooper who can be depended on for good performance in any circumstance.
 The word was used both as a noun and an adjective for a soldier whose gear was clean and tight; weapon clean and ready; mind clear, organized, and ready for action.
 S: skilled T: tough R: ready A: around the C: clock—STRAC.
 Another version defined the acronym as "Sharp Trooper, Ready Around the Clock".

 However, some soldiers joked it stood for "Shit!
 The Russians Are Coming!"

+By the GWOT era, STRAC had evolved into a cautionary tale, and usage of the adjective was primarily used pejoratively to describe instances of overemphasizing polish over training, appearance over competence.